Ecotone Salon Dinners

-a living installation of cross-pollinating stories.
+A living installation of cross-pollinating stories where Difference Becomes Dignity

-The Anthropology of Story : Houston Museum of African American Culture
+The Anthropology of Story : Houston Museum of African American Culture (an Example)

 This is half of the door Marlon fabricated in Nairobi, Kenya during his recent residence with Kemane Art Residency in collaboration with The United States Embassy.